-The Child Nutrition and WIC Reauthorization Act of 2010 include The Healthy, Hunger-Free Kids Act which ensures that students will receive a consistent message about healthy choices.
+The Child Nutrition and WIC Reauthorization Act of 2010 includes The Healthy, Hunger-Free Kids Act which ensures that students will receive a consistent message about healthy choices.
 It continues to underscore our national health responsibility to provide healthy school meals.
 Because obesity rates have increased significantly in adolescents, meals must be consistent with the Recommended Dietary Allowances, the calorie goals and the Dietary Guidelines for Americans.
 The St. Mary Parish Child Nutrition Program provides a minimum of 1/4 of the child's daily nutritional needs for breakfast and 1/3 for lunch.

 Offer Versus Serve (OVS)

 All schools have implemented OVS by offering a complete school lunch (five food items) and allowing students to decline one or two items that they do not intend to eat.
 This means that students must take at least three of the five food items offered to receive a reimbursable meal.
-The same process is required for breakfast however only four items are offered and 3 have to be chosen.
+The same process is required for breakfast.
+However, only four items are offered and 3 have to be chosen.

 Community Eligibility Provision (CEP)

 The Healthy, Hunger-Free Kids Act (HHFKA) provided schools and local educational agencies (LEAs) that predominately serve low-income children with a new option for meal certification.
 Under the Community Eligibility Provision (CEP), schools do not collect or process meal applications for free and reduced-price meals served under the National School Lunch Program (NSLP) and School Breakfast Program (SBP).